microsoft/api-guidelines/graph/GuidelinesGraph.md

     resource
 -   Changing semantics of resource representation
 -   Removal, rename, or change to the type of a declared property
--   Removal or rename of APIs or API parameters Addition of a required request header
+-   Removal or rename of APIs or API parameters
+-   Addition of a required request header
 -   Addition of a EnumType members for non-extensible enumerations
 -   Addition of a Nullable="false" properties to existing types
 -   Addition of a Nullable="false" parameters to existing actions and functions
--   Adding attributes to existing nodes is considered breaking.
+-   **Adding attributes to existing nodes is considered breaking??**

 For the full list of rules you can refer to [this section of the OData V4 spec](https://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part1-protocol/odata-v4.0-errata02-os-part1-protocol-complete.html#_Toc406398209).